Buddhist temples in Japan: Asuka-Dera

-This great hall had three golden halls and was the first full scale temple.
+This great hall had three golden halls and was the first full-scale temple.
 It was the most significant temple in the Asuka period.
 The founder of Asukadera was Soga no Umako and he had built a smaller scaled residence similar to the great hall.
 Many royal palaces were built in this natural environment for centuries later.
 When visited today it barely holds its grandeur it once had as there are no clear marks of where the original halls were and now the main scene is the parking lot with tour buses.

 Kudara Odera

 The foundation remains might be those of the remains found on the site of Kibi Pond (Kibi Ike).
-This grand temple had a nine-story pagoda which was constructed at the beginnings of Buddhism in Japan.
+This grand temple had a nine-story pagoda that was constructed at the beginnings of Buddhism in Japan.

 Kawaradera

-The excavations and reconstruction of Kawaradera help us understand what it originally looked like.
+The excavations and reconstruction of Kawaradera help to understand what it originally looked like.
 The plan originally had two golden halls with a pagoda and then residential spaces for monks.
-It was in an asymmetrical arrangement which was very new and innovative for this time.
+It was in an asymmetrical arrangement that was new and very innovative for this time.
 Sources lack in the history of its construction and who commissioned it.